nogibjj/PandasStats_YCLiu/README.md

   <br> 1.
 A pandas DataFrame
   <br> 2.
 A column name
   <br> 3.
 An item (e.g. a string or a number)
-  <br> and it **returns the count and rate of occurrences of an item** of the input item in the input column in the following format:
+  <br> and it **returns the count and rate of occurrences of an item** of the input item in the input column in the following format (string):
   <br> In *Input* column, the number of occurrences is *CountItemOccurrence*, or *RateOfItemOccurrenceRoundedTo2Digits* of total samples.

 The **outputStats** script applies the **statsYC tool** to generate example summaries to a PDF file (which is **SummaryReport.pdf** in this repository).